hatsumatsu/m/README.md

 }
 `````

-### Features

-+ Automatically init / destroy module instances based on media queries.
+Classes extended from M are automatically initiated and destroyed based on the provided media queries.
-+ Add namespaced delegated events via `this.addEvent()` that get automatically removed when the module is destroyed.

 ### Lifecycle Functions